WenlinMao/walrus/README.md

    The created JAR file will be called 'walrus.jar'.
 To run Walrus with walrus.jar, follow the instructions in the Quick Start section.

+   This command currrently not working as the building tool cannot correctly recognize libsea.jar

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -